WattTime/watttime-python-client/README.md

 wt_myaccess.get_access_pandas()
 ```

+### Accessing Historical Data

-Once you confirm your access, you may wish to request data for a particular balancing authority:
+Once you confirm your access, you may wish to request data for a particular region:

 ```python
 from watttime import WattTimeHistorical